 SO, today is my official Saint Patrick’s Day post, and even though I’m not Irish, I feel it’s my duty as a food blogger to recognize these holidays, especially the color coordinated ones.
 Yes, Lisa at parsley sage sweet has rearranged the holidays to suit her bloginess.

 Speaking of Saint Patrick’s Day, correct if I’m wrong, but I could swear the Shamrock shake was once made with pistachio instead of mint?
 If I’m mistaken, I think a pistachio Shamrock shake would blow away a mint one!
 Someone get on it!!

 To continue, these cakes are not just an answer to my blank Saint Patrick’s Day, but they’re serving three other purposes.
 Help, Win and Celebrate.

 Help – After the disaster in Japan, outside of a few text donations, I felt like it wasn’t enough.
-This entry is dedicated to the vicitims in Japan, so for every comment I receive, I will donate 1 dollar to the American Red Cross and Uniicef, in addition to what I’m already donating, to continue to help the earthquake-tsunami victims recover from this awful disaster.
+This entry is dedicated to the victims in Japan, so for every comment I receive, I will donate 1 dollar to the American Red Cross and Unicef, in addition to what I’m already donating, to continue to help the earthquake-tsunami victims recover from this awful disaster.